A-Bogdan/Line_Follower/README.md

 # Line Follower
 This was a project that has been done in the span of a day during a mini hackathon.
+The project was carried out together with my teammate Stefan(_StefanBoboc_ on Github).

 ### Technical Tasks
 The main objectives of this project were the following:
 * assembly of the line follower in one of the course's labs;